evansims/evansims/DEPLOY.md

 4. Deploy using the `docker-compose.yml` file
 5. Your site will be available on port 2368

-## Mastodon Federation Support
+## Federation Support

+### ActivityPub (Beta)

+Ghost 6.0.0 includes beta support for ActivityPub federation.
+When enabled, your Ghost blog can:
+- Be followed from Mastodon, Threads, and other ActivityPub-compatible platforms
+- Automatically publish new posts to followers' feeds
+- Enable readers to interact with your content from their preferred platform

+**Note**: ActivityPub is currently in beta and may have limited functionality.

+### Mastodon Redirects

-This configuration includes Ghost redirects for Mastodon federation endpoints from evansims.com to mastodon.evansims.com.
+This configuration also includes Ghost redirects for Mastodon federation endpoints from evansims.com to mastodon.evansims.com.
 The following paths are automatically redirected:

 - `/.well-known/host-meta` - WebFinger discovery
 - `/.well-known/webfinger` - Account lookups